West Coast Urology’s Vasovasostomy Guarantee

 Did you know that five to ten percent of the over 600,000 men who annually undergo a vasectomy will choose to have theirs’ reversed at some time?
 The most often cited reason men decide to have a reversal is that they have undergone life changes, primarily remarriage, and they want to have more children.
 But why would a man undergo a surgical procedure to father a child with the availability of advanced reproductive technologies (ART)?

-According to Dr. Robert Pugach, Medical Director of Pacific Coast Urology Medical Center, this is a very important question he discusses with his patients interested in vasectomy reversal.
+According to Dr. Robert Pugach, Medical Director of West Coast Urology, this is a very important question he discusses with his patients interested in vasectomy reversal.
 Dr. Pugach explains the reasons are threefold.
 “ART procedures are generally more expensive, require a woman to undergo In-Vitro Fertilization (IVF), and, most importantly, the success rate is better with a vasectomy reversal than IVF.”
 According to the Society for Assisted Reproductive Technology (SART) the national success rate for pregnancies in women under 35 years undergoing IVF is 30 percent, compared to 70 percent success rate for a vasectomy reversal.

 Dr. Pugach recently completed an extensive clinical training course in advanced vasectomy reversal (vasovasostomy and vasoepidiymostomy) whereby his Center now offers a money back guarantee on the success of the procedure.
 “Before the development and refinement of microsurgical techniques, the results of vasectomy reversal were much lower.
 However, in recent years, with the development of better techniques and in the hands of a skilled microsurgeon to perform the reversal, excellent results can be obtained with a high chance of obtaining a pregnancy,” says Dr. Pugach.